copyrightexceptions/copyrightexceptions.eu/content/implementations/BG/info52b.md

 - no attribution required
 otherConditions:
 - for non-commercial purposes
-remarks: "The exception extends to performers (Article 84), phonograms producers (Art.
-90) and film producers (Art.90v).
-The exception does not cover broadcasting rights (Art.
+remarks: "The exception extends to performers (art.
+84), phonograms producers (art.
+90) and film producers (art.90v).
+The exception does not cover broadcasting rights (art.
 93)."
 link: https://lex.bg/laws/ldoc/2133094401
 ---